mikezackles/nocopy/README.md

 Overview
 -

-`nocopy` is a header-only library that aims to provide a type-safe, compile-time, zero-copy solution to serialization.
+Nocopy is a header-only library that aims to provide a type-safe, compile-time, zero-copy solution to serialization.
 As of this writing, the [`include`](include/) directory contains less than 1700 lines of code.

 ### Similar projects

 This project was inspired by [FlatBuffers](https://google.github.io/flatbuffers/) and [Cap'n Proto](https://capnproto.org/).
-Unlike those projects, `nocopy` makes no attempt to directly support any languages other than C++14, and therefore there is no standalone schema compiler.
+Unlike those projects, nocopy makes no attempt to directly support any languages other than C++14, and therefore there is no standalone schema compiler.
 Your C++ compiler is your schema compiler.